Team Building | By Duncan Haughey | Read time minutes

 Clarity of roles is crucial.

 Be clear what everybody's role is - what each team member is expected to do and how they contribute to achieving the goal.
-If everyone sticks to his or her role, you will have a professional team and will be successful.
+If everyone sticks to their role, you will have a professional team and will be successful.

-Diversity has to be embraced to increase the potential of the project team.
-Differences must be welcomed.
+Embrace diversity to increase the potential of the project team.
+Welcome differences.
 We need a range of skills to be effective.
 Why?
 Too much harmony can kill performance.

 To be a brilliant team: